openSUSE/news-o-o/_posts/2007-09-14-sneak-peeks-at-opensuse-103-kde-4.markdown

 ---
 author: News Team
+comments: true
 date: 2007-09-14 13:19:49+00:00
 layout: post
 link: https://news.opensuse.org/2007/09/14/sneak-peeks-at-opensuse-103-kde-4/
+slug: sneak-peeks-at-opensuse-103-kde-4
-title: "Sneak Peeks at openSUSE 10.3: KDE 4"
+title: 'Sneak Peeks at openSUSE 10.3: KDE 4'
+wordpress_id: 219
 categories:
 - Distribution
 tags:
 - KDE
 ---

 openSUSE 10.3 will see the first small parts of [KDE 4](http://opensuse.org/KDE4) creeping into the distribution.
 KDE 3 will still be the default KDE session for openSUSE 10.3, but KDE 4 will be making its way in steadily.
 The online repository will contain a current KDE 4 development snapshot, the DVD will have a fully functional and working KDE 4 session, and even on the KDE Installation CD you will have some KDE 4 games, KRDC and KRFB.

-Today we will see what exactly is new in openSUSE 10.3's KDE 4 applications and we'll also be talking to [Dirk Müller](http://wire.dattitu.de/), a long-time openSUSE and KDE core developer.
+Today we will see what exactly is new in openSUSE 10.3's KDE 4 applications and we'll also be talking to [Dirk MÃ¼ller](http://wire.dattitu.de/), a long-time openSUSE and KDE core developer.

 <!-- more -->